The First Thing To Do When Getting A Dog From A Shelter – Learn What “Decompression” Is

-So many of these dogs end up back at shelters for a wide variety of reasons, including aggression, because their well intentioned new family did not take the time to research the proper way to bring a dog from this type of environment home.
+So many of these dogs end up back at shelters for a wide variety of reasons, including aggression, because their well-intentioned new family did not take the time to research the proper way to bring a dog from this type of environment home.
 When the dog starts acting in inappropriate ways or even worse, becomes aggressive, everybody is quick to blame the dog’s “troubled past”.

 It’s not the dog’s past, it is the dog’s present.

-The first day in a new home is not the day to meet other family members, loud and energetic toddlers, other dogs, the cats, the super nosey neighbor who wants to give your new dog hugs and kisses….
+The first day in a new home is not the day to meet other family members, loud and energetic toddlers, other dogs, the cats, the super nosey neighbour who wants to give your new dog hugs and kisses….

 NO……NOT AT ALL……

-The name is indicative of the what it means in terms of what the dog has been through and what the dog needs.
+The name is indicative of what it means in terms of what the dog has been through and what the dog needs.
 All the stress from the living conditions the dog is coming from needs to be addressed.
 The dog has been under a lot of stress and pressure.

 That makes YOU feel good.